-Standard Details of amendment Annual periods beginning on or after IFRS 7 Financial Instruments: Disclosures Amendments require entities to disclose gross amounts subject to rights of set-off, amounts set off in accordance with the accounting standards followed, and the related net credit exposure.
-This information will help investors understand the extent to which an entity has set off in its statement of financial position and the effects of rights of set-off on the entity's rights and obligations.
-1 January 2013 IFRS 9 Financial Instruments New standard that forms the first part of a three-part project to replace IAS 39 Financial Instruments: Recognition and Measurement.
-1 January 2015

-Standard Details of amendment Annual periods beginning on or after IFRS 10 Consolidated Financial Statements New standard that replaces the consolidation requirements in SIC-12 Consolidation - Special Purpose Entities and IAS 27 Consolidated and Separate Financial Statements.
-Standard builds on existing principles by identifying the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the Parent Company and provides additional guidance to assist in the determination of control where this is difficult to assess.
-1 January 2013 IFRS 11 Joint Arrangements New standard that deals with the accounting for joint arrangements and focuses on the rights and obligations of the arrangement, rather than its legal form.
-Standard requires a single method for accounting for interests in jointly controlled entities.
-1 January 2013 IFRS 12 Disclosure of Interests in Other Entities New and comprehensive standard on disclosure requirements for all forms of interests in other entities, including joint arrangements, associates, special purpose vehicles and other off statement of financial position vehicles.
-1 January 2013 IAS 32 Financial Instruments: Presentation Amendments require entities to disclose gross amounts subject to rights of set-off, amounts set off in accordance with the accounting standards followed, and the related net credit exposure.
-This information will help investors understand the extent to which an entity has set off in its statement of financial position and the effects of rights of set-off on the entity's rights and obligations.
-1 January 2014 IFRIC 20 Stripping Costs in the Production Phase of a Surface Mine.
-1 January 2013
+Standard Details of amendment Annual periods beginning IFRS 7 Financial Instruments: Amendments require entities to disclose gross amounts subject to rights of set-off, amounts set Disclosures off in accordance with the accounting standards followed, and the related net credit exposure.
+This information will help investors understand 1 January 2013 the extent to which an entity has set off in its 1 January 2013 statement of financial position and the effects of rights of set-off on the entity's rights and obligations.
+IFRS 9 Financial New standard that forms the first part of a three- Instruments part project to replace IAS 39 Financial 1 January 2015 IEDC 10 Instruments: Recognition and Measurement.
+IFRS 10 Consolidated New standard that replaces the consolidation requirements in SIC-12 Consolidation - Special Financial Purpose Entities and IAS 27 Consolidated and Statements Separate Financial Statements.
+Standard builds on existing principles by identifying the concept 1.1 2012 of control as the determining factor in whether an entity should be included within the consolidated 1 January 2013 financial statements of the Parent Company and provides additional guidance to assist in the determination of control where this is difficult to IFRS 11 Joint assess.
+New standard that deals with the accounting for Arrangements joint arrangements and focuses on the rights and obligations of the arrangement, rather than its legal form.
+Standard requires a single method for 1 January 2013 accounting for interests in jointly controlled entities.
+IFRS 12 Disclosure New and comprehensive standard on disclosure of Interests in Other requirements for all forms of interests in other 4.4 Entities entities, including joint arrangements, associates, special purpose vehicles and other off statement 1 January 2013 of financial position vehicles IAS 32 Amendments require entities to disclose gross Financial amounts subject to rights of set-off, amounts set Instruments: Presentation off in accordance with the accounting standards followed, and the related net credit exposure.
+Tresentation This information will help investors understand 1 January 2014 the extent to which an entity has set off in its statement of financial position and the effects of rights of set-off on the entity's rights and obligations.
+IFRIC 20 Stripping Costs in the Production Phase of a 1 January 2013 Surface Mine. , .